tanzeemzillu/cognigy/task1.md

 For the load balancer(nginx) very high resource is not needed so t2.medium and  100 GB, HDD has been used.

-The reason to have the app and lb nodes in multiple zones is high availablity.
-So that even if a zone go down we will have no downtime.
+The reason to have the app and lb nodes in multiple zones is high availability.
+So that even if a zone go down we won't have any downtime.

 Subnet 3 will have the db node only where the mongodb will run.
 The details of this node is